Adrián González officially announced his retirement from baseball

 After a 22-year baseball career, Mexican Adrián González announced his retirement as a professional baseball player through a publication on their social networks.

 The last team of the ‘Titan’ was the Mariachis de Guadalajara, who are part of the expansion of the Mexican Baseball League starting in 2021.
-In his 15 seasons in Major League Baseball, where he stood out at the first base position, González hit 317 home runs, won two silver bats and four gold gloves, in addition to being part of five MLB All-Star Games.
+In his 15 seasons in Major League Baseball, where he excelled at first base, González hit 317 home runs, won two silver bats and four gold gloves, in addition to being part of five MLB All-Star Games. .